Why are we doing this?

-At Nesta, we're looking at ways to improve education from a number of angles: our work spans research, investments and practical programmes.
+We’ve developed our education programme with support from our partners Nominet Trust, Mozilla, Scottish Government and Futurelab at NFER.
+Together, we’re looking at ways to improve education (both in and out of the classroom) from a number of angles: our work spans research, investments and practical programmes.

-Our landmark Next Gen report (see below) highlighted the lack of value in the ICT curriculum, which has since been disapplied.
-More recently, Plan I made the economic case for increasing digital fluency among young people, hailing this as one of 12 key drivers of innovation-led growth.
+Our landmark Next Gen report highlighted the lack of value in the ICT curriculum, which has since been disapplied.
+Plan I made the economic case for increasing digital fluency among young people, hailing this as one of 12 key drivers of innovation-led growth and Decoding Learning explores the proof, promise, and potential of using digital technologies to improve learning.

-Read our report looking at the impact of digital technology in the classroom.
+Our Decoding Learning report looks at the impact of digital tech in the classroom